We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 We are a non-profit company publishing the world's most-read history encyclopedia.

 Studying history helps us gain a more nuanced understanding of the world we live in today.
-Our knowledge and interpretation of history shape how we define ourselves as nations and as cultures, and it influences how we see other cultures.
-We help people across the globe gain a deeper knowledge of our globally connected human past, in order to create a more open-minded and tolerant world in the future.
+Our knowledge and interpretation of history shape how we define ourselves as nations and as cultures, and it influences how we see and interact with other cultures.
+We help people across the globe gain a deeper, fundamental knowledge of our interconnected human past in order to create curious, open-minded, and tolerant societies in the future.

-We want to make history engaging and interesting for everyone, inspiring them to learn more.
-We target the digital generation by telling exciting historical stories using text, video, interactive features, social media and mobile apps.
+We want to make history engaging and compelling, inspiring our users and visitors to learn more.
+We target the digital generation by sharing an array of historical topics and narratives through text, video, interactive features, social media and mobile apps.

 Every submission to the encyclopedia is carefully reviewed by our editorial team, making sure only the highest quality content is published to our site.
-Our publication follows academic standards but is written in an easy-to-read manner with students and the general public in mind.
+Our publication follows academic standards, but it is written in an easy-to-read manner with students and the general public in mind.
 As a result, our publication is recommended by many educational institutions including:

 World History Encyclopedia was founded in 2009 by Jan van der Crabben.
 He realized that the internet was missing a reliable and comprehensive resource for ancient history, which is why the website was called Ancient History Encyclopedia until it changed its name to World History Encyclopedia in 2021.
-What was available online was either scattered across various websites, illegible due to bad presentation, or had a distinct nationalistic agenda.
+What was available online was either scattered across various websites, illegible due to poor presentations or tainted with a distinct nationalist agenda.

-Jan also had the idea that history was not linear (as it’s taught in most school coursebooks), but rather a very parallel type of story, where everything is interlinked.
-After much programming on a netbook during daily train rides from London to Horsham, the site was launched to the public in August 2009.
+Jan also had the idea that history was not linear (as it is taught in most school coursebooks), but rather a very parallel type of story, where everything is interlinked.
+After much programming on a netbook during daily train rides from London to Horsham in the United Kingdom, the site was launched to the public in August 2009.
 Since then, it has grown from a small history website to the largest and most popular history encyclopedia on the internet.

 |2018||Won the Lovie Award|